ivorwan/datasciencecoursera/CodeBook.md

 ### Code Book

 This codebook explains run_analysis.R, the solution file for the Course Project for Getting and Cleaning Data class available at Coursera.
-The script will generate a "tidy data" file, named output.csv
+The script will generate a "tidy data" file, named output.txt (which is comma delmited)

-output.csv will have the following columns:
+output.txt will have the following columns:

     1. "ActivityId"
     2. "SubjectId"